 Each product has a descriptor placed in the middle of the product’s package graphics (label) and runs down the checklist of two to five descriptors, each one a reason to buy in and of itself: organic, non-GMO, no added sugar, no artificial preservatives, or gluten-free.

-This effectively avoids the confusing “false narratives” of most food packaging, leaving Brandless to outshine their competition with simple, clean design that gets right down to business.
+This effectively avoids the confusing false narratives of most food packaging, leaving Brandless to outshine their competition with a simple, clean design that gets right down to business.

-Time is important to most people, and even on the subconscious level, not having to overthink a purchase because you know what you’re getting up front is overwhelmingly appealing.
+Time is vital to most people, and even on the subconscious level, not having to overthink a purchase because you know what you’re getting upfront is overwhelmingly appealing.

-The sparseness and clarity of everything about Brandless and its products are defining values that further emphasize the core foundation of their products.
+The sparseness and clarity of everything about Brandless and its products define values that further emphasize the core foundation of their products.

 And then there’s that $3 price tag.

-As an added bonus, Brandless appeals to the most prized millennial value of all: humanitarianism.
+As a bonus, Brandless appeals to the most prized millennial value of all: humanitarianism.

-By surfacing those values throughout your product line, product packaging, and business plan, you end up with something incredibly powerful.
-So powerful, in fact, that you can dispense with the usual come-ons and packaging hand-waving altogether.
+By surfacing those values throughout your product line and product packaging, you end up with something compelling.
+So powerful that you can dispense with the usual come-ons and packaging hand-waving altogether.

 Image courtesy of Brandless